Trade Execution Flow as the Underlying Source of Market Dynamics: Software Usage Description

 The file specified with \texttt{\seqsplit{--museout\_file=}} contains the results.
 The two generated files above include most of the results presented in this paper and are obtained solely from data in the \texttt{\seqsplit{dataexamples/}} directory.
 For a general file from NYSE TAQ \cite{NYSEtaq}, one needs to create a \verb+.csv+ file to use as input for \texttt{\seqsplit{--musein\_file=}}.
 Original daily TAQ files from NYSE are typically not time-sorted; to create a time-sorted file, run:

 The script \texttt{\seqsplit{sort\_taq\_file.sh}} sorts the TAQ records chronologically.
 The script may need to be edited to adjust the temporary directory, as the generated files are large and a temp directory of over 10Gb is required.
 The name of the generated file is printed to \texttt{\seqsplit{stdout}} upon script completion.
 The resulting \textsl{sorted} file (we recommend compressing and renaming it to \texttt{\seqsplit{sorted\_NYSE\_TAQ\_file.gz}}) contains all TAQ transactions in chronological order.
-These ``sorted'' files, converted from the original TAQ data, can be downloaded from \href{https://mega.nz/folder/uORjRboa\#bnNJnMt0bQRMkgLvhf5Xuw}{\texttt{\seqsplit{https://mega.nz/folder/uORjRboa\#bnNJnMt0bQRMkgLvhf5Xuw}}}.
+These ``sorted'' files, converted from the original TAQ data, can be downloaded from \url{https://mega.nz/folder/uORjRboa\#bnNJnMt0bQRMkgLvhf5Xuw}.
 Next, the data must be filtered to extract only execution transactions for the required stocks.
 To do this, run:

-This script generates the file \texttt{\seqsplit{all\_NYSE\_TAQ.csv}} containing (ticker,time,price,shares) data, which can be used with the code presented in this paper.
+This script generates the file \texttt{\seqsplit{all\_NYSE\_TAQ.csv}} containing (ticker,time,price,shares) data (\ref{inpData4Columns}), which can be used with the code presented in this paper.
 The file \texttt{\seqsplit{diag.cap}} contains stock trading volumes and traded capital; it is required to select the instruments of interest and to verify that the calculated volumes match those reported for that day, e.g., by \href{https://finance.yahoo.com/}{Yahoo Finance}.
 If the output needs to be filtered for specific stocks, such as AAPL, add a stock filter list after the input filename.